-Contemporary neurobiological experiments often generate complex data sets with many dependent variables collected continuously through time.
-Appropriate analysis tools are needed to uncover relationships among signals and allow for a better understanding of the underlying biological processes.
-This workshop aims to give students an introduction to the theory and practical application of computational methods for the analysis of neurobiological data.
-The workshop is composed of lectures, hands-on use of key analysis methods in a computer lab, and a course project.
+This 12-day online workshop will be composed of lectures, hands-on use of key analysis methods, and a course project, and will include break days.
+Instruction and exercises will use MATLAB, the most commonly used data analysis and visualization tool for quantitative sciences; however, no prior experience with this software is required.
 Several data sets will be provided for students’ use.
-Instruction and exercises will use MATLAB, the most commonly used data analysis and visualization tool for quantitative sciences; however, no prior experience with this software is required.
 Each student will be asked to complete a project during the workshop.
-Students can choose to bring their own data for use in the projects or may use data provided by the instructors.
+Students will have the option to use their own data in the projects or use data provided by the instructors.
 The instructors and TAs will provide support at every phase of the project, including selecting an appropriate topic, deciding on analyses, programming, and visualization.
-Although the course will focus on signals from animal behaviour and electrophysiology, the methods taught in the course are applicable to many other types of signals encountered in neurobiological research.
+Although the course will focus on signals from animal behaviour and electrophysiology, the methods taught in the course will be highly applicable to many other types of signals encountered in neurobiological research.

 - Data visualization